nadia-eecs/cs1b/hw/hw03/README.md

 ## Problem Statement

-Write a program that will take the Spotify daily artist charts and construct a double linked list that will allow the user to interact with the database by removing entries by artist name and displaying contents of the list that are of interest.
+Write a program that will take the Spotify daily artist charts and construct a double linked list that will allow the user to interact with the database by finding entries by artist name and displaying contents of the list that are of interest.

 ## Struct Organization
 You should have a single header file that declares the following structs that will be used to organize your double linked list: